Men's Hairstyle Tips

 Crew Cut with Tapered Sides

-Even though a crew cut with tapered sides lacks glitz, it makes up for in pragmatism.
+Even though a crew cut with tapered sides lacks glitz, it makes up for pragmatism.
 While the puff of hair on top offers a dash of texture, the tapered sides lie low in the background for the fringe to take center stage.
 There’s just enough playfulness between the brush up in the front and short sides to look easy-going but not boring.

 Army Burr Cut

 One of the shortest army haircuts is the burr cut.
-This look is so easy to achieve you can do it at home using a clipper with a one or two numbered guard.
+This look is so easy to achieve you can do it at home using a clipper with one or two numbered guards.
 The trim should only leave 1/8 of an inch on top, ultimately creating symmetry from your forehead to the nape of the neck.
 Combine the style’s sharpness with a rugged beard to complement the hair’s short length.

 Comb Over with Undercut

-When in doubt about settling for one haircut, go for broke and combine two like a comb over with undercut.
+When in doubt about settling for one haircut, go for broke and combine two like a comb over with an undercut.
 Even if your hair doesn’t break the one-inch barrier, you can use the front of your hair to comb upwards for an elegant life.
 The hair behind the puff cuts along the crown as an undercut.
-A spotless shave along the sides finishes the retro elements into a modern twist.
+A spotless shave along the sides finishes the retro elements with a modern twist.

 Crew Cut + Wavy Top